 The Shared Research Repository is a service offered by the British Library that allows partner organisations to establish and manage an open access repository on a shared platform.
 A single search across the combined content reveals collaborative research projects and interesting parallels between our separate specialist research fields.
 Partners can take advantage of our expertise in metadata, publications, discovery, and data management.

 Current partners in the Shared Research Repository are the British Museum, National Museums Scotland, MOLA (Museum of London Archaeology) and Royal Botanic Gardens, Kew.
 The separate repositories are:

 - British Library research repository

 - MOLA research repository

 - Royal Botanic Gardens, Kew research repository

-Research in museums, galleries, libraries and other heritage organisations underpins almost all of our activities.
-Whether it’s a major exhibition or a new way to understand a unique part of our collections, it has probably been enabled by staff research.
-The Shared Repository ensures our staff research is discoverable and available to use by anyone to support and further their own research.
+Research underpins much of the day-to-day activity within museums, galleries, libraries and other heritage organisations.
+Whether it’s a major exhibition or a new way to preserve a unique part of our collections, it has probably been enabled by staff research.
+The Shared Research Repository ensures this research is discoverable and available to use by anyone, to support and further their own research.

-Material in our repositories includes articles, books and book chapters, reports, datasets, exhibition texts, blog posts and more, all produced by our staff or research associates.
-We are all Independent Research Organisations: we undertake significant research but research is not our main function.
-We share the need to make our research more discoverable and to meet the Open Access mandates of our research funders.
+Material in these repositories include articles and reports, books and book chapters, podcasts, datasets, exhibition texts, blog posts and more, all produced by our staff or research associates.
+Partners of the Shared Research Repository are all Independent Research Organisations (IROs) including the British Library: IROs undertake significant research that is not always visible.
+They share a need to make their research more discoverable and to meet the Open Access mandates of research funders.